The Governance Gap

 If you manage commercial real estate, healthcare facilities, data centers, cold storage, or any building type that implements autonomous AI systems, you are inevitably exposed to the Governance Gap.
 This exposure manifests in three key areas:

 Compliance exposure: The EU AI Act, coupled with DHS critical infrastructure frameworks and the NIST AI RMF, emphasizes the need for governed AI in buildings.
-Organizations that retroactively implement governance measures will incur higher costs and face longer timelines than those that adopt governance proactively.
+Organizations retroactively implementing governance measures will incur higher costs and longer timelines than those adopting governance proactively.

-Financial exposure: Ungoverned AI decisions affecting energy usage, tenant comfort, or equipment lifecycle represent an unverified financial risk.
-For instance, if an AI system postpones maintenance to meet cost targets and this decision results in equipment failure, the lack of governance documentation transforms into a liability.
+Financial exposure: Ungoverned AI decisions impacting energy usage, tenant comfort, or equipment lifecycle pose verified financial risks.
+For instance, if an AI system postpones maintenance to meet cost targets leading to equipment failure, the lack of governance documentation transforms into a liability.

 Safety exposure: In sectors like healthcare, defense, and critical infrastructure, ungoverned AI decisions can jeopardize human safety.
-If a building AI modifies ventilation in a critical area or dims lights in an emergency exit, the absence of accountability and consequence-aware decision-making processes shifts from theoretical risks to real operational hazards.
+If a building AI modifies ventilation in a critical area or dims lights in an emergency, accountability and consequence-aware decision-making processes shift from theoretical risks to real operational hazards.

 Next in This Series